cloud-gov/cg-site/_kbarticles/2024-11-26-migrating-opensearch.md

 > @peterb another new thing in opensearch, the new cpu_entitlement metric. the meaning of the metric is discussed here: https://www.cloudfoundry.org/blog/better-way-split-cake-cpu-entitlements/ it basically is a better way for customers to track whether they're exceeding the allowed CPU for their app and borrowing CPU cycles from the host VM

-## User interface changes

-- How to change your homedashboard
-- How to graph metrics